 Next was something more innocuous.
 Lightweight cold box artifacts, meant to preserve food, potions, or ingredients, with a signature, secret upgrade that not only kept them cold, but also suppressed putrefaction and dehydration, like a counterfeit combination of a normal ice box and the evidence boxes the coppers used.

-The prognos woman had come into the room and sat against the far wall.
+The prognos woman had come into the room and taken a seat against the far wall.
 The arbiter called her up to appraise the artifact.
 When she confirmed its quality, a handful of people put in orders for one of their own, including the arbiter himself, on behalf of the organization.

 ‘This is profitable,’ Siobhan thought.
-‘Just the lack of the thirty percent magic tax is a huge draw.
-It’s the kind of thing the Verdant Stag might want to explore, once they’re big enough to ensure the whole thing wouldn’t trial out of control and blow up in their faces like a poorly controlled fireball spell.’
+‘The lack of the thirty percent magic tax alone is a huge draw.
+It’s the kind of thing the Verdant Stag might want to explore, once they’re big enough to ensure the whole thing wouldn’t spiral out of control and blow up in their faces like a poorly controlled fireball spell.’

 People continued to offer and bid on things for sale for the next few minutes, but Tanya remained silent.
 Siobhan worried that whatever the other woman had come here for had already passed while she was stuck in the onboarding interview.

-Finally, there was a longer pause than normal, and the arbiter looked around and said, “Are there any more offers?”
+Finally, there was a longer pause than normal.
+The arbiter looked around.
+“Are there any more offers?”

-People looked around curiously, but no one spoke up, so the arbiter cleared his throat and said, “Then let us move on to the requests.”
+When no one spoke up, the arbiter cleared his throat.
+“Then let us move on to the requests.”

-Tanya immediately became tense, her foot tapping nervously for a couple seconds before falling still.
+Tanya immediately became tense, her foot tapping nervously for a couple of seconds before falling still.

 Tanya was one of the first to speak up.
-“I’m offering one hundred gold as well as three green beast cores, with a combined power level of nine million thaums.
-I’m looking for useful information about the Raven Queen.
+“I’m offering one hundred gold, as well as three green beast cores with a combined energy value of ten million thaums, for useful information about the Raven Queen.
 I can split up the reward between multiple people, if more than one person has relevant knowledge.”

-Some of the others looked around, while a couple shifted uncomfortably.
-It was silent for a moment, then a man said, “If you want concrete information, not just rumors, that’s going to be hard to come by.
+In the silence after Tanya’s request, some of the other members looked around, while a couple shifted uncomfortably.
+Finally, a man said, “If you want concrete information, not just rumors, that’s going to be hard to come by.
 What little I know, at least, is common knowledge.
 She stole something from the University, she’s powerful, a free-caster, and practices blood magic.
-If we get into rumors… she’s a shape changer, and can travel through and command the shadows, which is why they’re having such trouble catching her.”
+If we get into rumors…she’s a shape changer, and can travel through and command the shadows, which is why they’re having such trouble catching her.”

 Siobhan nearly choked on her own saliva.
 ‘What.’